wp-plugins/lexi/readme.txt

 There is a button in the RichText editor created by the plugin to add a Feed.

 You can add a widget to the sidebar to show a list of feeds.
-To modify or delete any item of the list go to Tools -> Lexi.
+To modify or delete any item of the list go to __Tools > Lexi__.
 You can also use the tag `[lexi]` in a page, or the function `lexi()` in a template to show the entire list.

 This plugin requires __[minimax](http://wordpress.org/extend/plugins/minimax/ "A minimal Ajax library")__ in order to work.

 Lexi detects if your site has the __[SimplePie](http://simplepie.org/ "SimplePie: Super-fast, easy-to-use, RSS and Atom feed parsing in PHP.")__ library enabled.
-Since Wordpress 2.8 comes with it by default you don't need to activate anithing, but in earlier versions you have to install the __[SimplePieCore Plugin](http://wordpress.org/extend/plugins/simplepie-core/ "Does little else but load the core SimplePie API library for any extension that wants to utilize it.")__ to use it instead MagpieRSS.
+Since Wordpress 2.8 comes with it by default you don't need to activate anything, but in earlier versions you have to install the __[SimplePieCore Plugin](http://wordpress.org/extend/plugins/simplepie-core/ "Does little else but load the core SimplePie API library for any extension that wants to utilize it.")__ to use it instead MagpieRSS.
 I recomend to use SimplePie.
 Remember to uninstall SimplePieCore if you are using Worpress 2.8 or any latter version.

 Screenshots are in spanish because it's my native language.
 As you should know yet I __spe'k__ english, and the plugin use it by default.